wenjiejia1314/RIM/RealNetworkData/README.md

-Unzip the real netwwork data studied in the paper "An intelligent-agent network theory to uncover the hidden interaction multiplexity of complex systems" before running the code in this package.
+Unzip the real netwwork data studied in the paper "An intelligent-agent network theory and the hidden interaction multiplexity of complex systems" before running the code in this package.